 Meadowcroft Historic Village

-Heavily altered by a coal mining operation, the landscape of Albert Miller’s Avella farm drastically changed during the 1940s and 50s.
-Miller was determined to reclaim the land and restore it to a new place where youth groups could camp and learn about history and the natural environment.
+Heavily altered by a coal mining operation, the landscape of Albert and Delvin Miller’s Avella farm drastically changed during the 1940s and 50s.
+The Millers were determined to reclaim the land and restore it to a new place where youth groups could camp and learn about history and the natural environment.

 The Miller family began collecting examples of 19th century rural architecture, such as the Pine Bank Covered Bridge from neighboring Greene County, a barn slated for demolition on state game lands, and a log house constructed by their great-great-grandfather in 1800.